OpenEvalProject/evals/manuscripts/elife-38438/v2/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/38438/elife-38438-fig4-v2.jpg)

-**Figure 4.:** A-C).Insets: well-formed VLPs at higher magnification.
+**Figure 4.:** Insets: well-formed VLPs at higher magnification.

 We also determined the distribution of the Δ16–99 Gag protein in these gradients, by performing immunoblotting on dot blots of aliquots of the gradient fractions (Figure 5).
 We found that in all cases, the vast majority of the protein remained near the top of the gradient (fractions 2–4), and the presence of 61 nM RNA had little or no significant effect upon the distribution of the protein.
 The fact that the overall protein profile was not significantly affected by the presence of the RNA is not surprising, as the protein was in 50-fold molar excess over the RNA in these gradients.

 ![Figure 5.](https://cdn.elifesciences.org/articles/38438/elife-38438-fig5-v2.jpg)

-**Figure 5.:** Figure 3A–C.Aliquots of the gradient fractions were spotted on membranes and treated as in immunoblotting.
+**Figure 5.:** Aliquots of the gradient fractions were spotted on membranes and treated as in immunoblotting.
 A parallel dilution series showed that the measurements were within the linear range of the assay.
 The values are the means of two independent experiments.

 In order to quantitatively assess the level of VLP assembly in each of the reactions, we summed the amount of RNA between fractions 10 and 18.
 The results of this analysis are shown in Figure 6.
 These data were fitted, using the non-linear least squares Levenberg-Marquardt method, using the equation